Underfloor Heating Installation Guide

 The process of installing underfloor heating will differ for each type, although both dry and wet systems require the floor to be removed, followed by laying insulation and installing a damp proof membrane.

-For a dry system, heating mats or cables will be laid out on top of the insulation and secured with double-sided tape.
+• Dry System - Electric heating mats or electric cables will be laid out on top of the insulation and secured with double-sided tape.
 A floor sensor will then be connected to a thermostat, which should be taped down at floor level.
 At this stage, you will need to call in a qualified electrician to connect the system and certify the job.

 Man laying underfloor heating